mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 I know I am.

 When I’m misgendered
-I slip into survival mode.
+there’s no time to take care of myself.
-There’s no time to take care of myself when everyone else is anxious, alert, and watching me.
+Everyone else is anxious, alert, and watching me.
 If I fall apart now, I look fragile.
 If I get upset, I’ll make it worse –
 *‘another’ angry trans woman*.